 Absolute: Produce a unique digital code for each distinct angle of the shaft.
 The two basic types are optical and mechanical.
 They provide multiple tracks and each have a light source.
-The alignment of light pulses is unique for each increment of shaft position.
-Therefore, position data is not lost due to power interruption.
+The alignment is unique for each increment, so position data is not lost due to power interruption.
 Advantages over incremental encoders: better position data, can be used in higher speed applications, and don’t need a referenced starting point.
 But, they are more expensive.

 A type of rotary electrical transformer that can be used in a variety of position and velocity feedback applications.
 The most common type is the brushless transmitter.
 It’s like an electrical motor because it has a stator and rotor.
 However, the rotor contains a primary winding that has a specified AC signal, called a reference signal, applied to it.
 The stator contains two secondary windings that are arranged 90 degrees from each other.
 As the rotor rotates, output voltages create signals to provide shaft position data.
-Resolvers are very rugged and are a good option for harsh environments.
+Resolvers are rugged and a good option for harsh environments.

-Proximity sensors can detect the presence of objects without any physical contact.
-They can operate at higher speeds than mechanical limit switches, they can sense objects coming from any direction, and are typically not dependent on the weight or size of the object to produce a signal output.
+Proximity sensors detect the presence of objects without any physical contact.
+They can operate at higher speeds than limit switches, can sense objects coming from any direction, and are typically not dependent on weight or size of an object to produce a signal output.
 Some types include capacitive, inductive, eddy-current, hall effect, Weigand effect, photoelectric, ultrasonic, radar, field effect, radio absorption, and magnetic.